EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 # ...
 ```

 The full pipeline forms a tree which is expressed conveniently as a directed acyclic graph within the Argo.
-Here's the definition of the whole pipeline (some steps were not shown yet):
+Here’s the definition of the whole pipeline (some steps were not shown yet):

 ```yaml
 # ...